 No one can retire on paying off a mortgage alone — you need to create monthly retirement income to replace your current job income.

-But if you are planning on retiring early I believe you need to create those income streams now since there could be a large gap between retirement and when you start withdrawing from your traditional IRA and 401k (age 59 ½) or collect social security (age 65).
+Retirement income might come from investments like dividends, IRA withdrawals or rental properties.
+But if you’re planning on retiring early, you need to create income streams now since there could be a large gap between retirement and when you start withdrawing from your traditional IRA and 401k (age 59 ½) or collect Social Security (age 65).

 Since all three options involve initially living in the home, the interest rate on the mortgage will be lower than the interest rate you would get on an investment property.

-Option Three – Buy a small multi-family property (Duplex or Triplex), live in one unit while renting out the other units.
-If you want to read more about purchasing a multi-family property I recommend reading “Real Estate in your Twenties”
+Third Option – Buy a small multi-family property (Duplex or Triplex), live in one unit while renting out the other units.
+If you want to read more about purchasing a multi-family property I recommend reading Real Estate Investing In Your 20’s.

-All of these options are great ways to both put a roof over your head and diversify your investments into real estate.
-If this is your first home, you will also learn invaluable lessons about home maintenance and being a landlord that you can use for your next home purchase.
+First-time home buyers will also learn invaluable lessons about home maintenance and being a landlord that you can use for your next home purchase.

 Is Buying a House a Good Investment?

 I am choosing freedom.
 The freedom to live wherever I want, to do whatever activities I want while the income streams I build up over my working years support all of my expenses in early retirement.

 But we want to show you that you don’t have to follow the same path that everyone else follows to owning your first house.

 So before you gather your credit report, tax returns, W-2s, pay stubs, and bank statements and start scouring open houses looking for the right home, ask what the right home means.